11 ways to get from Antigua to Lake Atitlan

 Chichicastenango market day is a popular destination among travelers.
 Many tours go to this town so that visitors can enjoy shopping, taking pictures, visiting the church, and watching Mayan ceremonies.

-You’ll travel up a notoriously twisty road to the highland town, explore its famous market, then continue on to Panajachel.
-It’s a great way to see a lot in a short period of time.
+You’ll travel up a notoriously twisty road to the highland town, explore its famous market, and then continue on to Panajachel.
+It’s a great way to see a lot in a short period.

 Price: $50 from Antigua